Generic Name: Dexmethylphenidate hydrochloride

 Circulation problems in fingers and toes [Peripheral vasculopathy, including Raynaud’s phenomenon]

-- Instruct patients beginning treatment with Dexmethylphenidate hydrochloride tablets about the risk of peripheral vasculopathy, including Raynaud’s Phenomenon, and associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red
+- Instruct patients beginning treatment with Dexmethylphenidate hydrochloride tablets about the risk of peripheral vasculopathy, including Raynaud’s Phenomenon, and in associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red.

 - Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.